RoboSats/robosats/setup.md

 And the NPM dev docker service
 `docker attach npm-dev`

+You could also just check all services logs `docker-compose logs -f`

 Ready to roll!
 But maybe you also are interested on these:

 Unlock or 'create' the lnd node